Movements & Organizations

 Organizations: 24/7 Prayer, Canadian Church Leaders Network (CCLN), International House of Prayer (IHOP), Renovaré, The Gospel Coalition (TGC)

 7 List of 'Christian Colleges that Promote Spiritual Formation' by Lighthouse Trails Research Project [1].
-In Greater Vancouver, Columbia Bible College and Regent College strongly promote Christian Mysticism, what has led to a strong prevalence of Mysticism in local, especially Calvinist churches.
+In Greater Vancouver, Columbia Bible College and Regent College strongly promote Christian Mysticism, which has led to a strong prevalence of Mysticism in local, especially Calvinist churches.
 [1] [2] [3] [4] [5]

 Ecumenism (Interdenominationalism, Transdenominationalism, Ecumenicalism) [1] [2] [3] [4]